I Now Pronounce You Chuck & Larry: Social responses and controversy

-The film was screened prior to release for the Gay & Lesbian Alliance Against Defamation (GLAAD).
+The film was screened before release for GLAAD.
 GLAAD representative Damon Romine told Entertainment Weekly magazine: "The movie has some of the expected stereotypes, but in its own disarming way, it's a call for equality and respect".

 According to Alexander Payne, the writer of an initial draft of the film, Sandler took many liberties with his screenplay, "Sandler-izing" the film, in his own words.
-At some point, he did not want his name attached to the project.
+He did not want his name attached to the project at some point.

-A review from AfterElton criticized the character played by Rob Schneider for using yellowface.
+A review from AfterElton criticized the character played by Rob Schneider for using yellowface, comparing the performance to Mickey Rooney's infamous role as I. Y. Yunioshi in Breakfast at Tiffany's.

-In November 2007, the producers of the Australian film Strange Bedfellows initiated legal action against Universal Studios for copyright violation.
+In November 2007, the producers of the Australian film Strange Bedfellows initiated legal action against Universal Studios, Inc. for copyright violation.
 Strange Bedfellows was released three years before.
 In comparison, the films have 100 similar plot points.
 Both movie plots deal with two firemen, who pretend to be a gay couple for financial reasons, are investigated, and then have to deal with the situation with their friends and community.
 The suit was withdrawn in April 2008 after the producers of Strange Bedfellows received an early draft of Chuck & Larry that predated their film, and they were satisfied that they had not been plagiarized.

 In January 2020, a member of Chicago's city council cited the film during an argument over a city plan to set aside contracts for gay- and transgender-owned businesses.
 Alderman Walter Burnett said, "I think about that movie about the two firemen where they were faking like they were gay… to get benefits.
 That's a concern of mine.
 How do you distinguish that?"

 Home media

-The film was released on DVD and Blu-ray on November 6, 2007.
+The film was released on DVD and Blu-ray on November 6, 2007, by Universal Studios Home Entertainment.